artemgilmanov/Relational-Data-Architecture-and-Modelling/README.md

 - Third Normal Form - the table is in second normal form and all of its columns are not transitively dependent on the primary key.

 ---
+### First Normal Definition
+- Data is in a relational database table:
+  - Rows
+  - Columns
+  - Primary Key
+-Each column contains Atomic Values.